 - All cars must be equipped with racing type seat belts that are safety approved.
 All belts must be securely fastened to the frame and roll cage.
 All drivers must wear safety approved fire suits and helmets.
 All cars must have a fire extinguisher within reach of driver.

 - All cars may use stock spoilers for their year model car or a 4 inch fabricated spoiler.
-Side panels can only be 6 inches long and no higher than the spoiler. *All cars maximum height from top of spoiler to ground will be 44 inches maximum.
+Side panels can only be 6 inches long and no higher than the spoiler.
+Rear deck height measured at base of spoiler will be 43" maximum.
+All cars maximum height from top of spoiler to ground will be 47 inches maximum.
 All trucks, deck height 46" maximum.
 Maximum height from top of spoiler to ground should be 50 inches for trucks.
 No floppers or fender skirts on front end like late models.
-Monte Carlo deck height should be no taller than 40 inches.
 Tire must remain visible outside of body.
 All deck lid area must slope down from C pillar area to spoiler.

 - All cars are subject to track official’s approval.